 3. EQ Bank

-EQ Bank has multiple different savings account options with no fees and no minimum balance requirements.
-EQ Bank recently launched the EQ Bank Card, which is a reloadable prepaid Mastercard that can be used anywhere Mastercard is accepted.
 Most card purchases earn 0.5% cash back and you can withdraw money for free from any ATM in Canada.
-You can also use their online banking service or mobile app to transfer your funds between bank accounts at other institutions.
+If the ATM provider charges a fee, EQ Bank will reimburse you.
+You can also use their online banking service or mobile app for most of your daily transaction needs and move money between bank accounts at other institutions.

-EQ Bank is a fantastic option if you're looking for a way to earn high interest on savings that you don't plan on spending for an extended period.
-You can link your savings account directly to your other bank accounts to easily transfer money between them.
-International money transfers are also inexpensive.
-Their other account options include:
+EQ Bank is a fantastic option if you’re looking for a way to earn high interest on savings on your nest egg or emergency fund.
+You can link your EQ account directly to your other bank accounts to easily transfer money between them.
+International money transfers are also inexpensive through Wise, which is accessible from your online banking dashboard.

 4. KOHO

-Also, you can get your paycheque deposited directly into your KOHO account or fund your account yourself from an external account.
-Because your KOHO card is a pre-paid credit card, not a traditional credit card, you won't have to pay any interest, making it more like a debit card.
+Because your KOHO card is a prepaid credit card, not a traditional credit card, you won’t have to pay any interest, making it more like a debit card.
+There’s no credit check required and it’s accepted everywhere that takes Mastercard.

 It's incredibly quick and easy to set up your KOHO account online or through the app, and you can link your account to your Apple Pay, Google Pay or Samsung Pay.
 KOHO is available for all Canadian residents.